FlR0X/NaNUC/readme.md

 # NaNUC by Firox

-Usage
+## Usage
-open cmd
+- Open cmd
-cd to the path
+- cd to the path
+- pip install -r requirements.txt
+- Put usernames into usernames.txt
+- python main.py
-pip install -r requirements.txt put usernames into usernames.txt python main.py wait for it to finish check valid_usernames.txt
+- Wait for it to finish
+- Check valid_usernames.txt